Searching for details:

 The author of this page will greatly appreciate comments, eyewitness accounts, historic documents and imagery related to the subject.
 Please contact Anatoly Zak.

-Previous chapter: Decision to fly Sputnik-2
+Previous chapter: Roots of Sputnik-2

 Major elements of Sputnik-2:

 On October 16, Korolev sent a note to the Central Committee describing highlights of the second satellite mission and outlining challenges to launch on time.
 Typically for documents of this sort, all key industry officials including Ryabikov, Rudnev and the commander of Strategic missile forces Nedelin endorsed the document.
 The note confirmed that the satellite mounted on the second stage of the R-7 rocket would have a mass of 7.5 tons and carry equipment for studies of short-wave portion of Sun's spectrum, sensors to measure temperature on the surface of the satellite and a cabin with a single dog.
 Also onboard, would be two transmitters (working at frequencies of 20 an 40 megahertz) for determining coordinates of the satellite, telemetry hardware for downlinking scientific data and a pair of angular reflectors for facilitating the radar tracking.

 The note confirmed that the goal of the experiment with the dog had been preparing for manned space flight, however it also warned that the deployment of ground receiving stations to downlink scientific data from the spacecraft had presented serious difficulties due to limited time left before the launch then scheduled between November 3 and 5, 1957.